asmodehn/sdlut/AML/doc/README.txt

 - Exceptions must be used wisely.
 Some sort of design pattern using exception to manage C wrapping in C++ has been used in SDLwrap... try to follow the idea.
 No exception should happen in main part of code.
 Idealy the core of AML should be fault tolerant ;)

 - In the future we want to be able to choose the library we will depend upon.
-So everything in "depend/[libname]wrap" folder is tied to the library used, and everything in the root folder should be as independant as possible from the library used.

-- The wrapping layer for each library should idealy do the same test than the library has, but using the wrap...
+CMake will manage the builds and dependencies checking...

 - To test AML, simple little games should be done ( tetris, pacman, invaders, etc. )